 Safe spaces are divisive

 Safe spaces encourage identity politics and segregation.
 While one might argue that it’s impossible to accommodate every marginalized contingency on campus with its own safe space, there is no lack of universities who are trying.
 The result is dozens of interest groups vying for physical space on campus.
 For example, students at a university in New York demand one floor of the student union for black students, and another floor for LBGT students, symbolically obliterating the idea of camaraderie with their non-black, non-queer counterparts.
 These notions would be dismissed as patently racist were a white supremacist group to demand any part of a public space for the particular use of whites.
 Proclaiming that one’s particular group must be honored with a distinct physical space ultimately undermines a hallmark of most universities that contributes greatly to campus safety – broad respect for diversity.

-The Bottom Line: Safe spaces are an appeal for greater acknowledgement of diversity, but inclusion should not come at the price of suppression of other voices.
+The Bottom Line: Safe spaces are an appeal for greater acknowledgment of diversity, but inclusion should not come at the price of suppression of other voices.
 What do you think?
 What kind of learning environments do safe spaces create?